Efficient and simple Gibbs state preparation of the 2D toric code via duality to classical Ising chains: Dualities and efficient sampling

+From a complexity-theoretic point of view the above also rules out poly-depth dualities between computationally hard and easy Hamiltonians \cite{sly2012,Bergamaschi_2024}.
+It remains an open question whether such examples exist for local Hamiltonians with the same spectrum.
+Nevertheless, even in this case, finding explicit circuit dualities remains a nontrivial task that we address in the following sections.

-The proof of this result is included in \cref{sec:appendix_technical}.
-This is in fact very powerful, as we will show that several well-known Hamiltonians---including some for which their ground state(s) have non-trivial topological order---can be mapped via a poly-depth quantum circuit to very simple classical Hamiltonians.
+The proof of \cref{lem:efficientgibbssampling} is included in \cref{sec:appendix_technical}.
+This is in fact very powerful, as we will show that several well-known Hamiltonians---including some whose ground state(s) have non-trivial topological order---can be mapped via a poly-depth quantum circuit to very simple classical Hamiltonians.
+Thus, efficient sampling for the Gibbs states of those Hamiltonians will follow immediately from the efficient sampling of the Gibbs states of their classical counterparts.

 Let us now show where the motivation for our definition of duality comes from.
 Let $H$ be a Hamiltonian

 where $\{H_i\}_{i = 1}^m$ is a set of mutually commuting \textit{Pauli operators} and $\{\alpha_i\}_{i = 1}^m$ are some scalars.
 A Pauli operator is given by the tensor product of the Pauli matrices $\sigma_x, \sigma_y, \sigma_z$ and the identity.